n8tlmps/portfolioprojects/stack_survey/README.md

 - The most common ways to learn coding are **online resources** like **videos, blogs, or forums**.
 Other common ways are **books/physical media, school, and online courses**.
 These account for more than two-thirds of the preferred learning methods.

 #### **Databases and Cloud Services**

 <img src="assets/databases.png" alt="Database" width="500"/>

+- The most common databases used are **PostgreSQL, MySQL, SQLite, MongoDB, and Microsoft SQL Server**.

 <img src="assets/cloud.png" alt="Cloud" width="500"/>

+- The most common cloud platform services are **Amazon Web Services (AWS), Microsoft Azure, Google Cloud, Firebase, and Cloudfare**.